raisimTech/raisimLib/docs/sections/Installation.rst

 * ``WORKSPACE``: workspace where you clone your git repos (e.g., ~/raisim_workspace)
 * ``LOCAL_INSTALL``: install directory where you install exported cmake libraries (e.g., ~/raisim_build)

+You can add them to your environment variables or simply replace them by the path you want in the below instructions.

 Dependencies
 ============